Armed forces in Wales: Welsh government policies

 The armed forces personnel and veterans in Wales have free access to participating leisure centres and pools, using their defence privilege card.

 All 22 Welsh local authorities have signed the Armed Forces Covenant and each authority has appointed an Armed Forces Champion.
 The Welsh Local Government Association (WLGA) oversees the Covenant in local authority areas and manages organisations such as SSCE Cymru which supports the children of military personnel in education.
 The Welsh Government funds Veterans NHS Wales and Veterans Trauma Network Wales and runs A Great Place to Work for Veterans scheme to support veterans in acquiring civil service employment.
 The Welsh government also supports the seven regional Armed Forces Liaison Officers (AFLOs) and runs an advice service called Wales Resettlement Guide.
 The Welsh Government receives advice from the Expert Group on the Needs of the Armed Forces Community in Wales and produces an annual report on implementing the covenant in Wales.

 Cadets

 There are around 5,000 cadets in Wales who develop skills and qualifications by working in communities and charities and participating in practical activities as organised by 1,500 volunteers.
 The Reserve Forces’ and Cadets’ Association for Wales is an organisation that has supported the Armed Forces for over a century.

-Proposals for Welsh defence force

-YesCymru's "Independence in your Pocket" book has also suggested a ‘Welsh Defence Forces’ along the Irish model as a potential option.
-It is likely to have a single command structure and include an army, navy and airborne services focused on land-based forces.
-These services could be supported by reservists, and a ‘Welsh Defence Forces’ is likely to include 5,000-7,000 staff.

-Dr. Bleddyn Bowen, Lecturer in Defence Studies at King's College London has suggested the formation of Welsh National Security organisations in an independent Wales as well as their codified objectives.
-His proposed organisations are as follows: a Wales National Security Council led by the Welsh head of government/state; Wales Intelligence Serviceresponsible for counter-terrorism, counter-intelligence, counter-subversion, counter-organised crime, allied intelligence liaison; a Wales Defence Force for air/maritime policing, air defence, disaster response, civil protection, special forces; a Wales Expeditionary combat and peacekeeping force involved in NATO, EU, United Nations missions; the promotion of training, exercises and testing for allies in Wales.
-Dr Bowen suggests that these organisations should have the following objectives: maintain global political economy to benefit the Welsh economy and Welsh quality of life, protect Welsh citizens and advance Welsh interests abroad, prevent and respond to hostile foreign activity in Wales, maintain relationships with European states and organisations and the US and contribute to the collective defence and security of allies.